amv/node-miniboss/README.md

 Instead of configuration, we would allow workers to signal their area tags, and clients to signal their area tag priority queue.
 Workers in DC1 would signal "IDENTIFY\_AREA DC1", and Clients in DC1 would signal "AREA\_PRIORITY DC1,DC3".
 After this all jobs arriving from Clients in DC1 would be passed on only to Workers that have identified their area as DC1.
 If the routing timeout elapses, the job would be passed to Workers with area DC3, and after that to all other workers.

-This would effectively tripple the requested routing timeout (double if only one AREA\_PRIORITY tag is posted), but having a different timeouts for these might be too much.
+This would effectively triple the requested routing timeout (double if only one AREA\_PRIORITY tag is posted), but having a different timeouts for these might be too much.
 One alternative might be to have something like AREA\_PRIORITY\_TIMEOUT DC1,100,DC3,200 and have the routing timeout work as previously.

-There is also no reason why Workers should not be able to post more than one area indentificator.
+There is also no reason why Workers should not be able to post more than one area identifier.

-Much of the weight on proper implementation rests on the shoulders of the Clien timplementation though, and it should be thought out well before advancing with this.
+Much of the weight on proper implementation rests on the shoulders of the Client implementation though, and it should be thought out well before advancing with this.

+This might also be a stupid idea, as most of the effect we are looking for could be achieved only by maintaining some statistics of how fast different servers respond to client pings, and how fast workers respond to server pings, and doing some crude prioritization based on these.

 ## Are there other Miniboss implementations?

 Probably not yet!
-Maybe you could build one with your favourite language?
+Maybe you could build one with your favorite language?